Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

         launcherProcessState: <integer>, // optional, values correspond to values of mozilla::LauncherRegistryInfo::EnabledState enum
         e10sEnabled: <bool>, // whether e10s is on, i.e. browser tabs open by default in a different process
         e10sMultiProcesses: <integer>, // Maximum number of processes that will be launched for regular web content
-        fissionEnabled: <bool>, // whether fission is enabled this session, and subframes can load in a different process
         telemetryEnabled: <bool>, // false on failure
         locale: <string>, // e.g. "it", null on failure
         intl: {